barronlroth/Beam/README.md

 - **Cloudflare Worker:** Authenticates requests via inbox keys, stores pending items in Workers KV, emits Web Push notifications, and serves catch-up/ack endpoints.

 ## Getting Started
-1. Read the PRD (`prd-mvp.md`) to understand goals and scope.
+1. Read the PRD (`docs/prd-mvp.md`) to understand goals and scope.
-2. Review the technical design (`tech-design.md`) for detailed flows and the proposed monorepo structure.
+2. Review the technical design (`docs/tech-design.md`) for detailed flows and the proposed repository structure.
 3. Stand up the Cloudflare Worker with a KV namespace for pending items.
 4. Build and load the Chrome extension (MV3) in developer mode.
 5. Import the Shortcuts (`Add Beam Device`, `Send to Beam`, and per-device variants) on iOS.